How to Build an ETL Data Pipeline without Code

 In this example, the source is product catalog data as a CSV file located in a SFTP folder and it needs to be ingested into Snowflake.

 Step 1: Create a source connector

 The first thing you have to do is build an Osmos Pipeline by starting with a connector source.
 Osmos lets you ingest data from various formats and sources like databases, CSVs, APIs, etc. In this example pipeline, the source is SFTP.

 After selecting the source, you fill in additional information such as the connector name, host name, port number, user name, etc. With Osmos, you have access to step-by-step instructions that walk you through each item.
 Once you save the information, the source connector is created.

 Your incoming data needs a destination.
 In this example, you want to ingest the product catalog CSV file into Snowflake so you can use the pre-built Snowflake connector to get started quickly.
 The schema for this connector is defined by the selected columns from the query.

-Step 3: Map and transform your data without code
+Step 3: Map and transform your source data to match destination schema without code

 You’ve created the source and destination connectors.
 Now, it's time to map and transform the data to match your Snowflake schema.

 Here is where you typically have some engineer writing code.
 For example, we need to map the EAN value to product ID.
 They would typically take someone writing, testing, and maintaining Python scripts or SQL queries to clean up the data.

 But with Osmos, you can validate, clean up, and restructure incoming data to fit your Snowflake schema without having to write code.
 Simply provide our AI engine with a few examples, and it computes and figures out what transformation is required to clean up the data.